simolus3/drift/docs/pages/docs/Examples/relationships.md

 }
 ```

-Moor will generate matching classes for the three tables.
+Drift will generate matching classes for the three tables.
 But having to use
 three different classes to model a shopping cart in our application would be
 quite annoying.
 Let's write a single class to represent an entire shopping
 cart that: